envisioning/vocab/vocab/Streaming.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.765
+- 0.74
+- 0.72
+- 0.7
+- 0.68
+- 0.66
+- 0.64
 slug: streaming
 summary: Continuous generation and delivery of text in real-time as the model processes input sequentially.
 title: Streaming
 ---